jpype-project/jpype/doc/dbapi2.rst

 JPype dbapi2 provides two different maps which serve to convert data between Python and SQL types.
 When setting parameters and fetching results, Java types are used.
-The connection provides to maps for converting the types of parameters.
+The connection provides two maps for converting the types of parameters.
 An `adapter <adapters_>`_ is used to translate from a Python type into a Java type when setting a parameter.
 Once a result is produced, a `converter <converters_>`_ can be used to translate the Java type back into a Python type.